ibm-apiconnect/apichol/exercises/ex9/README.md

 <!--<img src="../../images/ex9/DevPortal.jpeg"  width="400">-->
 ![](../../images/ex9/DevPortal.jpeg "")

-Wait for the email to arrive that the developer portal is ready as the dialog box below indicates.
+Wait for the email to arrive that the developer portal is ready as the dialog box below indicates. **This might take a few minutes.**

 <!--<img src="../../images/ex9/DeveloperPortalDialog.jpeg"  width="400">-->
 ![](../../images/ex9/DeveloperPortalDialog.jpeg "")